 - Micro Machines, the first two, would have this as their way of telling players apart, Player 1 being red, Player 2 being blue, Player 3 being green, and Player 4 being yellow.

-- Urban Champion involves two identical boys beating each other up, differing only in clothing and hair colors.
+- Urban Champion involves two almost identical boys beating each other up, differing only in clothing and hair colors.

 - Every Street Fighter installment since Champion Edition allowed both players to use the same character by distinguishing one player with an alternate color scheme.
 Super Street Fighter II, the fourth Street Fighter II game, actually has eight palettes for each character, allowing all eight players in the Tournament Battle mode to use the same character.
 The Street Fighter IV retained the tradition of palette swapped costumes, despite the switch from pixel art to polygonal models and the introduction of alternate costmes.

 - Dissidia: Final Fantasy, the interesting part is that the alt colors make sense if you've played the other FF games or are otherwise a Final Fantasy nerd—some of the alts are based on original concept art of the character that didn't make the final cut for the original game (Cecil, Firion, The Emperor), some are versions of the character as they appeared in their actual game, their default Dissidia design having changed that (Golbez, Tidus, Terra), and others make references more complicated than that (Final Fantasy III was originally a game of four AFGNCAAP Heroic Mimes, while the remake did away with that and gave the characters all personalities, back stories, unique appearances, and names; Dissidia references this by basing the FFIII representative on the Onion Knight of the original game, while having his alt look like Luneth, the "hero" of the remake).
 And yet others are outfits the characters actually wore (Cloud's AC outfit or Squall's Seed Uniform).
 And others are a referance to other characters (Ultimecia and Jecht).